djplaner/blog/docs/2011/09/25/a-hassle-map-for-year-10-mathematics-you-cant-focus-on-the-negatives/index.md

 ---
-title: "A hassle map for Year 10 mathematics?
-You can&#039;t focus on the negatives?"
+title: A hassle map for Year 10 mathematics?
+You can't focus on the negatives?
 date: 2011-09-25 10:39:44+10:00
 categories: ['teaching']
 type: post